 2. Sexually Transmitted Diseases

-Women at SIMED get tested for STDs whenever they get their pap smears (test for cervical cancer).
+STD screening can be done whenever women get their pap smears (test for cervical cancer).

 When women are diagnosed with an STD, they receive treatment and are counseled about the treatment and how to prevent the STD from coming back.

 Chlamydia is the most common STD, and about 1.5 million people in the United States have been diagnosed with it.
-The number of people both undiagnosed and diagnosed is about 3 million.
+The number of people both undiagnosed and diagnosed together can be about 3 million.

 That’s because Chlamydia usually has no symptoms.